 - How can I remove a built-in standard, like PCI-DSS, ISO 27001, or SOC2 TSP from the dashboard?

-- I made the suggested changed based on the recommendation, yet it isn't being reflected in the dashboard
+- I made the suggested changes based on the recommendation, but it isn't being reflected in the dashboard?

 - What permissions do I need to access the compliance dashboard?